HyDE-Project/Hyde-cli/README.md

 > ```

 ## FAQ
-If the shell completions are not working, you can manulaly source them from terminal.
-You could also include persist the change by adding the snippet the end of your `.zshrc,.bashrc` or `.fishrc`
+If the shell completions are not working, you can manually source them from terminal.
+You could also persist the change by adding the snippet the end of your `.zshrc,.bashrc` or `.fishrc`

 <details>
 <summary>Zsh</summary>